testcontainers/testcontainers-go/docs/features/docker_compose.md

 ### Compose environment

-`docker-compose` supports expansion based on environment variables.
+`docker compose` supports expansion based on environment variables.
 The `ComposeStack` supports this as well in two different variants:

 - `ComposeStack.WithEnv(m map[string]string) ComposeStack` to parameterize stacks from your test code